atomist-skills/github-slash-commands-skill/README.md

     Commit message.
 You can include this anywhere in the message:

     ```
-    /<keyword> pr --title 'any title surrounded by quotes' --base target-branch-ref
+    /pr --title 'any title surrounded by quotes' --base target-branch-ref
     ```

 2.  **Add a Comment to an open PR**